 If after tasting many different brands of milk chocolate, you still haven’t found one that satisfies all of your preferences, you might be interested in making it yourself.
-By experimenting with making chocolate using only commonly available kitchen implements, you can not only take a stab at being an amateur chocolatier, but you will also gain a better understanding of how the creation and processing of chocolate affects the flavor.
+By experimenting with making chocolate using only commonly available kitchen implements, you can not only take a stab at being an amateur chocolatier, but you will also gain a better understanding of how the creation and processing of chocolate affect the flavor.

 - Buy the beans.
 Search online for reputable vendors.
 There are several different kinds of beans, and they’re not all created equal.
 Research the flavor, texture, and price associated with each one and place your order.
 They should arrive fermented but unroasted.

-- Distribute the beans over a cookie sheet in single layer.
+- Distribute the beans over a cookie sheet in a single layer.
 Keep the oven at a constant 300 degrees.
 Remove samples of the beans at ten minutes, 20 minutes, and 30 minutes.
 The flavor should develop from raw and uncooked with a weak chocolate flavor to a good chocolate flavor, with no hints of over-roasting–that’s when you want to remove the beans.
 There is no set formula as to how long this will take, especially since the roasting time varies widely depending on the type of bean used and the oven conditions.

 - Hull the beans.
 There are several different ways to accomplish this: